RyanKoech/Hogwarts/ReadMe.md

 Observe the following in order to have your PR merged successfully.
 - Create **branches from the `develop` branch** of your forked repo.
 - Create a **PR to the `develop` branch**
 - Prefix **branch name** with its **issue label then issue number** of the most significant issue being solved ie `bug/21`, `ui/23`, `enhancement/45`.
 This means you need to have an issue open before you can work on a contribution.
-Where an issue has several labels, choose branch name in order of precedence, `bug > enhancement > testing > ui > documentation`.
+Where an issue has several labels, choose branch name in order of precedence, `enhancement > bug > testing > ui > documentation`.
 - Fix the least number of issues per PR.
 Best, **1 issue per PR**.
 Else, tag any other issue solved in the PR.

 Feel free to check the [issues page](../../issues/) or [discussions page](../../discussions).